3b1b/site_demo/contents/fourier_transforms/fourier_transforms.md

 Still at other points, the two waves cancel each other out.
 All-in-all, the resulting waveform is not a pure sine wave, but instead something more complicated.
 If more notes are added, the waveform becomes even more complicated:
+<span style="color:blue"> (Make this paragraph an image caption) </span>

+Similarly, if we were to play more pure frequencies at the same time, the resulting waveform would be a sum of these sine waves, but even more complicated.

 <p align="center">
     <img  src="res/DAFC.png" style="width:70%" />
 </p>
+<span style="color:blue"> Maybe this should also be a short clip?
+1:50 - 2:03 </span>

 Similar to the previous image, we have drawn a wite line at a particular point in time to show that the final pressure vs time graph (top, blue) is a sum of 4 different frequencies: D (pink), A (yellow), F (teal), and C (red).
 If you were to record yourself with a microphone, you might find waveform that is similar to this final pressure vs time graph which could similarly be composed of a set of different frequencies.

-So now we are left with a somewhat more difficult question: how do we decompose a given signal into its constituent waveforms?
+<span style="color:blue"> Make into an image caption </span>

+A microphone recording any sound just picks up on the air pressure at many different points in time.
+It only "sees" the final sum.
+So our central question is how you can take a signal like this, and decompose it into the pure frequencies that make it up.
+Pretty interesting, right?
+Adding up those signals really mixes them all together.
-This is akin to unmixing multiple paint colors that have already been blended to form another color altogether.
+So pulling them back apart feels akin to unmixing multiple paint colors that have all been stirred up together.
+Or as Kalid Azad [nicely phrased it](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/), "Given a smoothie, it finds the recipe."

-To do this, we need to create some mathematical machinery that will allow us to treat signals with a particular frequency differently than other signals, essentially allowing us to identify how much of our final signal has come from a given frequency.
+The general strategy will be to build for ourselves a mathematical machine that treats signals with a given frequency differently from how it treats other signals.
+Moreover, it should be able to detect the presence of that frequency even if it's been mixed together with others, for example recognizing that the messy waveform above has a pure A440 hiding inside it.
-This machinery will have the same effect as the Fourier transform.
+Writing down what this machine does as a formula will give us the Fourier transform.

 ## Decomposing arbitrary signals